Stairs. Entry group. Materials. Doors. Locks. Design

 • peat;

-• swamps - except for swamps of a neutral or alkaline group.
+• marshy - except for marshes of the neutral or alkaline group.

 To determine the acidity of the soil, reagent kits sold in garden stores are used.
 You need to work with them according to the instructions.
 Typically, stores offer indicator paper that changes color.
-If the soil is acidic, then paper dipped in a glass of soil solution will turn yellow or pink.
+If the soil is acidic, the paper placed in a glass of soil solution will turn yellow or pink.
 A change in paper color to green or blue indicates an alkaline reaction.

-Experienced gardeners determine the acidity of the soil by weeds.
+Experienced gardeners determine soil acidity by looking at weeds.
 It’s great if there are a lot of nettles, clover and chamomile on the site - this indicates a slightly acidic reaction that is optimal for most garden plants.
-The abundance of plantain, moss, horsetail, mint and sorrel speaks of acidification.
+The abundance of plantain, moss, horsetail, mint and sorrel indicates acidification.

 How to use dolomite flour correctly

-Ground dolomite can be used everywhere: in open ground, temporary structures and capital greenhouses.
+Ground dolomite can be used everywhere: in open ground, temporary structures and permanent greenhouses.

-• scatter on the surface of the beds;
+• scatter over the surface of the beds;

-When spreading on the surface without incorporation into the soil, the result can be expected no earlier than in a year.
-In order for the additive to act faster, dolomite must be evenly mixed with the root layer.
-To do this, it is scattered over the garden, and then dug up.
+When scattered over the surface without embedding into the soil, results can be expected no earlier than in a year.
+In order for the additive to act faster, dolomite must be mixed evenly with the root layer.
+To do this, it is scattered over the garden bed and then dug up.

-It is impossible to make at the same time an additive for deoxidation and manure - humus.
-If the bed needs to be fertilized with organic matter and deoxidized, then keep in mind that the interval between the introduction of humus and dolomite should be at least 3 days.
+You cannot add a deacidification additive and manure – humus at the same time.
+If the bed needs to be fertilized with organic matter and deoxidized, then keep in mind that the interval between adding humus and dolomite should be at least 3 days.

-No matter how good dolomite flour is, nevertheless, slaked lime - fluff - is more often used to deoxidize the soil.
-The reason is that lime is easier to buy as it is less expensive and more commonly found on the market.
+No matter how good dolomite flour is, slaked lime – fluff – is often used to deoxidize the soil.
+The reason is that lime is easier to buy because it is less expensive and is more commonly found on sale.

-Unlike lime, dolomite flour does not burn plants, does not leave white streaks on them and does not spoil appearance landings, so it can be scattered over the surface of a lawn or flower bed.
-Ornamental white clover responds well to the application of ground dolomite, which is used as a groundcover and a component of the Mauritanian lawn.
+Unlike lime, dolomite flour does not burn plants, does not leave white streaks on them and does not spoil appearance plantings, so it can be scattered over the surface of the lawn or flower bed.
+Decorative white clover, which is used as a ground cover plant and a component of a Moorish lawn, responds well to the application of ground dolomite.

 Dolomite application rates depending on soil acidity:

-Ph soil solution Flour per one hundred in kg
+Ph of soil solution Flour per hundred square meters in kg

 4,5-5,2 45